Adolescent Brain Development And What It Means

 Expose Your Child To Positive Activities And Influences

-Teens need an outlet for impulsive and risk-taking behaviors.
-By allowing them to try out new experiences and activities, you give them the opportunity to embrace risk in a way that's safe and healthy.
+Young people sometimes seek an outlet for impulsive and risk-taking behaviors.
+By allowing them to try out new experiences and activities, you may allow them to embrace risk in a way that is safe and healthy.

 Get To Know Your Child's Peer Group

-When you're not with him, the behavior of your teen's peer group has a huge impact on his decisions and behaviors.
-Be aware of who he is hanging out with and educate them on healthy relationships.
+When you are not with them, the behavior of your teen's peer group might influence their decisions and behaviors.
+Be aware of who they are hanging out with and educate them on healthy relationships.

 Assist Your Child In Finding Ways To Express Feelings Creatively